Grammar

 General rules

 To help people scan text quickly, only use punctuation when necessary.
-Always use a question mark, use periods only after full sentences, and avoid exclamation points.
+Use periods only after full sentences, always use a question mark for questions, and avoid exclamation points.

 Periods “.”